rubencaro/bolt/README.md

 * `run_at`: timestamp for the start of the task.
 When it exists, task will not be started by Bolt until it's in the past.

+## Use

+Add it to your `Gemfile`, and add `stones` too:

+    gem 'bolt', :git => 'git@github.com:epdp/bolt.git'
+    gem 'stones', :git => 'git@github.com:epdp/stones.git'

+Fix your tags when your app is stable.

+After `bundle install` you should run `bolt_setup` from your app's folder.
+That will create a wrapper of the `bolt_watchdog` for that version of Bolt and for your app.
+That is the script you should run from your `cron` every minute to ensure Bolt is always up.

+Take a look at the code for more details...